How to Choose and Care for Leather Furniture

 Despite its aged appearance, a wax seal means it’s one of our most durable and hardworking leathers.
 Fort building, toddler parkour, and hyper dogs?
 Yeehaw.

-Oxford is a semi-aniline leather with a slightly mottled and matte effect.
-The color variations of Oxford leather appear more uniform — as if the leather has a thin layer of makeup on.
+Semi-aniline leather has a slightly mottled and matte effect.
+The color variations of this leather appear more uniform — as if the leather has a thin layer of makeup on.
 But don’t worry: the texture of the leather hide is still visible.
 You won’t see every mark as easily as you would with a full-aniline piece, so the occasional dinner on the couch is cool.

 Bella means ‘beautiful’ in Italian, which makes it the perfect name for this type of leather.
 A semi-aniline leather, there will be minimum color and texture variations.
 Durability, on the other hand, will be cranked to the maximum.